Reddit is Freaking Out Over this Genius Method for Reheating Pizza

 As the second-to-last frame of the diagram explains, you should be left with melty cheese, a moist crust, and a crispy bottom.

-We’re not sure who we’d rather give a Nobel Prize to: Roberta’s for coming up with this genius method in the first place, or the selfless Reddit user who illustrated it and shared it with the world for the good of humanity.
+We’re not sure who we’d rather give a Nobel Prize to: Roberta’s for coming up with this genius method in the first place, or Anthony Falco of Roberta's Pizza who illustrated it, or the Reddit user who shared it online for the good of humanity.
 Pizza knowledge is pizza power.